reporting pixel for marketing campaign

 • Food and drink of any kind are prohibited in the testing environment.

-• For more information about testing rules and procedures, please see the CLS Testing Regulations and the RU Academic Integrity Policy in the embedded links.
+• For more information about testing rules and procedures, please see the Coaching & Testing Services Regulations and the RU Academic Integrity Policy in the embedded links.

 • Dictionary use and the use of course books or notes are prohibited.
 Also, students may not browse the Internet or access any outside websites.

-• Payment information: Before taking the exam, $65 is to be made payable to Rockford University SAS.
-Proof of payment is required before the administration of the exam.
+• Payment information: Before taking the exam, $70 is to be made payable to Rockford University SAS.
+Proof of payment is required before the exam is administered.
 Rockford University Student Administrative Services (SAS) are located on the main level of Nelson Hall.
 SAS can be reached at 815.394.3700, email sas@rockford.edu.
-The cost of the TEAS exam will increase to $70 starting June 1, 2024.

 • There are several resources to help prepare for the TEAS Exam.
 TEAS Exam Preparation Materials

-• For additional questions, you may directly contact the College of Math, Science, and Nursing Office at 815.226.4126, or the Center for Learning Strategies at CLSExams@rockford.edu.
+• For additional questions, contact the College of Math, Science, and Nursing Office at 815.226.4126, or The HUB for Academic Research Success – Coaching & Testing Services at CLSExams@rockford.edu.

 "*" indicates required fields